 Additionally, it’s the inspiration for many of the towers that can be seen in Disney’s “Big Hero 6”.
 These are also featured in the video game “Kingdom Hearts 3”.
 It’s also where Robin and Starfire from “Teen Titans: Trouble in Tokyo” share their first ‘official kiss’ under this tower in the 2006 full length movie based off of the 2003-2006 series “Teen Titans”.
 I primarily bring that up as Tokyo Tower is lorded as a romantic location in Tokyo, particularly at night.
 So if you’re trying to see something related to your favorite anime and appease your significant other, this is definitely the place to go.
 (But yes, I ship that couple hard).

 Closest Stations: Akabanebashi, Kamiyacho, Onarimon, Shibakoen, Daimon, and Hamamatsucho Stations.
 Official Website:https://www.tokyotower.co.jp/en.html Prices: Adult: 900 yen (main deck only) or 2,800 yen (both decks) Elementary to High School Students: 500 yen (main deck only) or 1,800 yen (both decks) Children 4 and over: 400 yen (main deck only) or 1,200 yen (both decks)

 8. Nakano Broadway (中野ブロードウェイ)

-TIP: The closest station to Nakano Broadway is on the same train lines that service the Mitaka and Kichijoji Stations, which you would stop at to get to the Ghibli Museum.
+TIP: The closest station to Nakano Broadway is on the same train lines that service the Mitaka and Kichijoji Stations.
+Using those stations, it’s possible to also get to the Ghibli Museum.
 If you go the the Ghibli Museum and have some time before heading back into the city, Nakano makes a great stop on the way back!

 Closest Station: Nakano Station Official Website:http://www.nbw.jp/#!/en Price: Your Wallet… probably.
 No, it’s free, until again, you shop.